FOR THE LOVE OF OUTDOORS

 LIVE WHERE YOU WORK

 Many Highlands Ranch locals are living the dream and walking (or biking) to work.
 With places to live like Chroma Apartments where your commute to work can involve a pair of sneakers or an e-bike instead of a car, people are choosing to skip the freeway and have more hours in the day for play.
-In a booming community that has attracted employers like UCHealth Highlands Ranch Hospital, Highlands Ranch professionals need look no further than their own backyard for prime job opportunities.
+In a booming community that has attracted employers like UCHealth Highlands Ranch Hospital, Children's Hospital Colorado, and VISA USA, Highlands Ranch professionals need look no further than their own backyard for prime job opportunities.
 As Highlands Ranch continues to expand its commercial footprint, more people can expect to join the no-drive tribe.
-For those who don’t mind the drive (electric cars can be so much fun to take out for a spin!), Highlands Ranch offers a short commute to exciting employers like Lockheed Martin and Visa, as well as many Denver-based businesses less than 15 miles north of home.
+For those who don’t mind the drive (electric cars can be so much fun to take out for a spin!), Highlands Ranch offers a short commute to exciting employers like Lockheed Martin as well as many Denver-based businesses less than 15 miles north of home.

 GOOD VIBES ONLY